FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

-The Manager calls a Controller once, and the Controller then invokes the Measurer repeatedly until Controler decides it has enough information to return outputs.
+The Manager calls a Controller once, and the Controller then invokes the Measurer repeatedly until Controller decides it has enough information to return outputs.

-{::comment}

-    MB49: Invoke?
-            Maybe better to clarify what is actually meant by "calls".

-    VP: Mention function calls in first sentence of this subsection.

-    MK: done.
-    MK: Edited.

-    VP: Imperative programming introduced, "calls" is not correct.

-    MK: OK.

-{:/comment}

-{::comment}

-    MB50: Is there only one?
-Always?
-            Include a provision to have many

-    VP: Add a sentence about one search.
-          Complete test suite may perform multiple searches, using maybe different controllers

-    MK: Not sure what you mean.
-It already says "stopping conditions", implying there are many.
-    MK: New text LGTM.

-{:/comment}

 The part during which the Controller invokes the Measurer is termed the Search.
 Any work the Manager performs either before invoking the